 Luggage, Dress Codes and Dining Ashore:

 The areas we cover are very casual and you will probably spend most of your time in your bathing suits!
 Pack light in flat pack bags if possible, as all luggage is stored on board.
 If you are planning to dine ashore, the dress code is casual for most restaurants (you can wear your flip flops).
 Certain places like Peter Island Resort in the BVI's have a more formal dress code.
-If you wish to dine ashore you can indicate this on your preference sheet or let Roma know during the week.
+If you wish to dine ashore you can indicate this on your preference sheet or let the Crew know during the week.
 When in the BVI's there are plenty of wonderful restaurants, but eating Lobster ashore in Anegada is a favorite!
-In Turkey there are many casual restaurants in the bays and towns we may visit.

 No shoes are to be worn on board the yacht (unless there is a medical reason), you will probably only need some flip flops for shore and some running shoes if you enjoy hiking.